milan-codes/studician-android-client/CONTRIBUTING.md

 - A short, meaningful title
 - A great description of why it is needed

-Label, Milestone, and Project fields are going to be set by admins.
+Label, Milestone, and Project fields are set by admins.

 ## Contribution
 We use github to host code, to track issues and feature requests, as well as accept pull requests.